Jump to navigation

 In order to be enrolled in Prenatal Plus you must be:

-There are no costs, pregnant woman are not charged Medicaid co-pays
+There are no costs, pregnant woman are not charged Health First Colorado co-pays

-Special Connections is a program for pregnant women on Medicaid who have alcohol and/or drug abuse problems.
+Special Connections is a program for pregnant women on Health First Colorado who have alcohol and/or drug abuse problems.
 Special Connections helps women have healthier pregnancies and healthier babies by providing case management, counseling, and health education during pregnancy and up to one year after delivery.
 Special Connections services are in addition to any prenatal care you receive from her doctor or nurse-midwife.

 Women who are: